vaibhavx42/MLH_HACKATHON/readme.md

 </p>

-Welcome to our MLH Hackathon submission, Portfolio Generator!
+Welcome to our MLH Hackathon submission, SteallarFolio a Portfolio Generator!
 This project is a web application built with Flask, HTML, CSS, and JavaScript, aimed at helping you create your personal portfolio quickly and easily.

 ## Table of Contents